armijnhemel/devicecode/doc/future_work.md

 For many devices the OUI values are known, so can be cross correlated.
 The data is extracted from Wireshark's source code, so assuming it is under the same license as Wireshark.

+## Explore using a standard structured data format such as RDF

+Data is currently stored as JSON files.
+It might be good to use a more structured data format such as RDF, or others, to reap the benefits of using tools available for those formats (such as SPARQL for RDF).

+Alternatively, look at representing a device as a graph.